qinghuannn/PAMFN/README.md

 ```
 python main.py --gpu {gpu_id} --feats {feature_type} --action {action_type} --multi_modality
 ```
-- {gpu_id}: The GPU device ID.
-- {feature_type}: Set as 2 to use the features extracted by UNMT, I3D, and MAST.
-Set as 1 to use the features extracted by VST, I3D, and AST.
-- {action_type}: Ball, Clubs, Hoop, Ribbon, TES, PCS.

 An Example:
 ```
 python main.py --gpu 0 --feats 2 --action Ball --multi_modality